|Apply | Register | Check Email | Use Online Tools|

 Sr. Computer Support Technician

 The Sr. Computer Support Technician is responsible for overseeing the operation of the lab as directed by the Director of Academic Lab Support.
-The CST’s responsibilities include: maintaining equipment and software, overseeing the lab to insure proper operations, providing direction for Lab Assistants, assisting in maintaining the smooth operation of the lab, and enforcing all policies and procedures.
+The CST’s responsibilities include: maintaining equipment and software, overseeing the lab to insure proper operations, providing direction for Tutors, assisting in maintaining the smooth operation of the lab, and enforcing all policies and procedures.

-Lab Assistants are usually students at San Joaquin Delta College who have been hired to assist in the operation of the Computing Lab.
+Tutors are usually students at San Joaquin Delta College who have been hired to assist in the operation of the Computing Lab.
 The Lab Assistants are employed based on their experience in any one or more of the following: Software applications, computer languages, operating systems and hardware technology.
 The lab assistants’ primary job is to assist, but not tutor, students in the lab with software, computer languages and general operations of the equipment.

-Specific Duties of Lab Assistants
+Specific Duties of Tutors

 San Joaquin Delta College